designstem/projects/packaging/index.md

 <caption>🕵️🤔 Investigate and think</caption>

-1. Look through your cupboards at home or walk through your neighborhood supermarket: Are there any product packaging's that are misleading (i.e. content is smaller than the packaging suggests)?
+1. Look through your cupboards at home or walk through your neighborhood supermarket: Are there any product packaging that is misleading (i.e., content is smaller than the packaging suggests)?

 2. What do you think and feel about it?